Eslzzyl/Eslzzyl/README.md

 ## Introduction
-I’m a Chinese CS (Computer Science) student in School of Computer Science and Information Engineering, HFUT (HeFei University of Technology).
-I will pursue a master's degree in HFUT after my graduation, with a focus on autonomous vehicles perception technologies.
+I’m a Chinese Computer Science student pursuing my Master degree in School of Computer Science and Information Engineering, HeFei University of Technology.
+My main research interests currently include autonomous vehicles perception technologies and image restoration with deep learning.

-I'm also an [Otaku](https://en.wikipedia.org/wiki/Otaku) who is involved in all areas of ACGN, especially in the area of Comics and (Gal)Games.
+I'm also an [Otaku](https://en.wikipedia.org/wiki/Otaku) who is involved in all areas of ACGN.
 You can find more info at [here](https://zh.moegirl.org.cn/User:Eslzzyl).

 ## Contact
 - E-Mail: eslzzyl@163.com or eslzzyl@mail.hfut.edu.cn